State Tech participates in the following programs:

 Displaced homemakers and single parents may be able to apply for small grants.
 These grants are based on the availability of funding.
 See Director of Financial Aid for criteria.

 Missouri residents apply for this grant by completing the Free Application for Federal Aid (FAFSA).
-The FAFSA must be received by April 1 to be considered for this grant.
+The priority FAFSA deadline is February 1.
 Students must also be enrolled full-time, maintain a 2.500 cumulative grade point average, and have an Expected Family Contribution (EFC) figure below $12,000.
 (Based upon availability of state funding and subject to change by action of the Missouri General Assembly).

 Jobs at the college are available to students who have financial need and who wish to earn a monthly paycheck by working a part-time job on campus.
 Students apply for work study by completing the Free Application for Federal Student Aid (FAFSA) form.
 If determined eligible, the college will notify the student to visit the Office of Financial Aid at the beginning of the semester for a job assignment.
 Jobs include food service, clerical work and maintenance, and are based on availability of funds.